francescodc87/ipaPy2/README.md

             is performed.
 The DB must contain the following columns in this exact order (optional fields can contain None):
             - id: unique id of the database entry (e.g., 'C00031') - necessary
-            - name: compund name (e.g., 'D-Glucose') - necessary
+            - name: compound name (e.g., 'D-Glucose') - necessary
             - formula: chemical formula (e.g., 'C6H12O6') - necessary
             - inchi: inchi string - optional
             - smiles: smiles string - optional
             - RT: if known, retention time range (in seconds) where this compound is expected to elute (e.g., '30;60') - optional
-            - adductsPos: list of adducts that should be considered in postive mode for this entry (e.g.,'M+Na;M+H;M+') - necessary
+            - adductsPos: list of adducts that should be considered in positive mode for this entry (e.g.,'M+Na;M+H;M+') - necessary
             - adductsNeg: list of adducts that should be considered in negative mode for this entry (e.g.,'M-H;M-2H') - necessary
             - description: comments on the entry - optional
-            - pk: previous knowledge on the likelihood of this compoud to be present in the sample analyse.
+            - pk: previous knowledge on the likelihood of this compound to be present in the sample analyse.
 The value has to be between 1 (compound likely to be present in the sample) and 0 (compound cannot be present in the sample).